 Our Tours & Rec Center is fully ADA-accessible.
 A ramp at the southwest corner of the building leads to the first floor; the second floor Beer Hall is accessible via elevator.

 Our brewery tour ranges across our expansive, multi-story campus and includes more than 160 stair steps, but ramps or elevators allow access to all stops.
 Occasionally we offer specialty tours; due to the ‘behind the scenes’ nature many stops on those tours are accessible only via stairs.

 Strollers are not permitted on tours, but may be left behind at our Tours & Rec Center.

 Can I reserve tickets in advance or over the phone?

 Tickets to our tours are reserved online.
 Advance ticket sales stop at 10:00 am CST on the day of the tour.
 Occasionally day-of tickets will be available if all tickets are not sold by door opening; so you may inquire at the front desk.
 However, please note that weekend and holiday time slots typically fill up fast!

 Do I need to bring anything with me?

 Anyone planning to sample should be prepared to present a valid ID.
-Public tour guests are strongly encouraged to wear closed-toe shoes, and Smokestack Tour guests must wear closed-toe shoes (anyone not wearing closed-toe shoes for a Smokestack Tour will not be permitted to take the tour and will forfeit their ticket cost).
+Brewery Tour guests are strongly encouraged to wear closed-toe shoes.
+Specialty Tour guests must wear closed-toe shoes (anyone not wearing closed-toe shoes for a ‘behind the scenes’ tour will not be permitted to take the tour and will forfeit their ticket cost).

 Who can take a tour?

-Our public tours are open to visitors of all ages, but are not recommended for children under the age of seven.
+Our Brewery Tours are open to visitors of all ages but are not recommended for children under the age of seven.
 Remember, it’s a working manufacturing plant; all little ones must be kept close.